Tetragius/raxy/packages/raxy/README.md

 The name of the transaction is for informational purposes only and can be chosen at the discretion of the developer.

+The `progress` method - takes a number and sets the progress, also raises the `transactionprogress` event

 ## subscribe/unsubscribe

 ```typescript